trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

   - HDFS
 :::

-It is recommended to set the `exchange.compression-codec` property to `LZ4` in the cluster's `config.properties` file, to reduce the exchange manager's overall I/O load.
+It is recommended to set the `exchange.compression-codec` property to `LZ4` in the cluster's `config.properties` file, to reduce the exchange manager's overall I/O load. [](file-compression) is automatically performed and some details can be configured.

 It is also recommended to configure a bucket lifecycle rule to automatically expire abandoned objects in the event of a node crash.

 (fte-exchange-aws-s3)=
 #### AWS S3